Hosted on HM Cloud Hosted on HM Cloud

 For projects hosted on the HM Platform, all deployment is handled internally, and developers have the ability to self-deploy when necessary.

-Deployments are created from Vantage, and follow the HM Platform deployment process.
+Deployments are created from Vantage, and follow the HM Cloud deployment process.
 This allows build tools to be integrated into the

 .build-script, so generated files (minified JS, etc) should not be committed into the repository.

 While code does not have to pass through multiple levels of review like the VIP deployment process, all code must be reviewed before merge to ensure code quality in any case.